More cancellations for Carnival amid jumbled vaccine rollout

-Carnival Cruise Line is canceling and delaying more U.S. trips at a time when new cases of COVID-19 are averaging about 170,000 per day in the country amid a jumbled rollout of vaccines.
+Carnival Cruise Line is canceling and delaying more U.S. trips when new cases of COVID-19 are averaging about 170,000 per day in the country amid a jumbled rollout of vaccines.

-Carnival's planned seasonal service out of San Diego has been suspended until further notice, and cruises scheduled through April 2023 were canceled.
-Some trips from California to Hawaii will continue, but will sail from Long Beach instead, the company said.
+Carnival’s planned seasonal service from San Diego has been suspended until further notice, and cruises scheduled through April 2023 were canceled.
+Some trips from California to Hawaii will continue but will sail from Long Beach instead, the company said.

 Trips that were planned on three ships — the Magic, Paradise and Valor — are being delayed until November, the cruise line said.